Altinn/altinn-studio/frontend/libs/studio-feedback-form/README.md

 ## Usage

-The central class in this package is FeedbackFormImpl, which provides access to predefined, type-safe pages designed to manage various resources.
+The central class in this package is FeedbackFormImpl, which provides access to a type-safe feedback form with pre-defined question types.
 Consumers supply a configuration object, allowing for customization of the questions displayed in the form.

 ```tsx
 const MyFeedbackForm = (): React.ReactElement => {